Where to Stay in Santorini - A Local's Guide

 Sunset at Perissa's beach.
 Photo: PCN02WPS, CC BY-SA 4.0, via Wikimedia Commons

-In the southeast of Santorini, the village of Perissa stretches out along the volcanic black sand of Perissa beach.
-Extending for 7 kilometers, the beach offers some of the best swimming in all of Santorini.
+Just south of Kamari, the village of Perissa stretches out along the volcanic black sands of its namesake beach.
+Extending for 7 kilometers, it offers some of the best swimming in all of Santorini.

-While Perissa is nowhere near as visually impressive as Oia or Imerovigli and there are no caldera views (the town is at sea level), staying here can be a nice change of pace.
+While Perissa is nowhere near as visually impressive as Oia or Imerovigli and there are no caldera views, staying here can be a nice change of pace.

-A bit less popular than other towns, visitors who choose to base themselves in Perissa largely do so for its great beach access and more low-key atmosphere.
-This gives the town a pleasantly relaxed vibe and staying here is a chance to escape from the selfie-stick wielding hordes looking for that perfect Instagram photo.
+A bit less popular than other towns, visitors who choose to base themselves here largely do so for its great beach access and more low-key atmosphere.
+The town has a pleasantly relaxed vibe and staying here is a chance to escape from the selfie-stick wielding hordes who can sometimes overrun the rest of the island.

 Hotels in Perissa can be a fair deal cheaper than other parts of Santorini, so this is a good place to stay if you’re traveling on a budget.

-• Anastasia Princess Luxury Beach Residence is probably the nicest hotel in town and is adults only.
+Anastasia Princess Luxury Beach Residence is probably the nicest hotel in town and is adults only.
 It’s directly on the beach and has a somewhat eclectic, but stylish, nautical theme.
-Suites have their own private pools and the hotel, of course, has a beach club for guests.
-At $300 a night, you could easily pay double for the same quality elsewhere on the island.
+Suites have their own private pools and the hotel, of course, has its own beach club.
+For the quality, it's a very good deal. $300 USD

-• Margarenia Studios has nice rooms and a great pool area for around $100 a night, though it’s a bit away from the beach.
+Margarenia Studios has nice rooms and a great pool, though it’s a bit away from the beach. $100 USD

-• Anezina Villas on the far northern end of Perissa beach is priced similarly and also pleasant.
+Anezina Villas on the far northern end of Perissa beach is priced similarly and also pleasant. $100 USD

 7. Pyrgos